tim-harding/ascii_hexdump/README.md

 # ASCII Hexdump

 Converts unrecognized bytes to hexadecimal for easier analysis.
-For example, here are several lines taken from the EDRDG kradfile opened in VS Code as-is:
+For example, this what several lines from the JIS X 0208-encoded EDRDG kradfile look like when opened in VS Code as-is:

 ```text
 # Aug 2005 - added ��; replaced � with ��